 Hervey Bay is to whales what Hotel California is to its guests in that famous Eagles song.
 In fact, it’s the only known destination on their migration from Antarctica to the Great Barrier Reef where they check-in, but don’t really leave.

 Humpback whales use the calm, protected waters around Fraser Island as a calf kindergarten to teach their young how to adult.
-From flip slaps, blow hole spurts to full, 40-tonne out-of-water aerial displays, Hervey Bay is where you come for Cirque du Soleil of whale behaviour.
+From flip slaps and blowhole spurts to full, 40-tonne out-of-water aerial displays, Hervey Bay is where you come for Cirque du Soleil of whale behaviour.

-Best still, Hervey Bay is an easy drive north of Brisbane (about 3.5 hours) and can be discovered in a weekend.
+Best still, Hervey Bay is an easy drive north of Brisbane (about 3.5 hours) and can be discovered in a weekend (check out this 48-hour guide).
 Although to make the “are we there yet” questions worthwhile, we’d recommend you take a long weekend and add a day trip to Fraser Island to your whale watching adventure.
 You know, ‘when in Rome’ and all that.

 When to go?